Introduction to Management

 Concepts covered: Management vs. leadership, model for managing, change matrix, power models, foundational systems, and strategic planning.

-Concepts Covered: Effectiveness onboarding, performance evaluation systems, progressive discipline, and offboarding.
+Concepts covered: Effectiveness onboarding, performance evaluation systems, progressive discipline, and offboarding.

-- Setting Expectations and Delegation – This module teaches participants communication best practices for them to work through their staff to get things done.
+This module teaches participants communication best practices for them to work through their staff to get things done.
 This includes not just setting expectations, but also the feedback and follow-through needed to achieve the desired results.

 Concepts covered: Balance sheet, income statement, cash flow forecast, budgets, and how to analyze company performance.

-Concepts Covered: Strategic vs. tactical meetings, huddles, departmental meetings, setting agendas, the role of leader and chair, and setting ground rules.
+Concepts Covered: Strategic vs. tactical meetings, huddles, departmental meetings, setting agendas, the role of leader and chair, and ground rules.

 Concepts covered: Coaching and mentoring, effective relationships, educational development, career pathing, improving engagement, succession planning, and developing managers into leaders.